U.S. Republicans push demand for a vote on Iran nuclear deal

 If the final agreement with Iran is flawed, they argued, it would be better to keep in place an initial interim deal reached with Iran in November 2013, which contains limits on Tehran's ability to enrich uranium that could be used for a nuclear weapon.
 All sides believe that is being observed.

-"That's one way of looking at this program - keeping the interim deal in place that's been fairly successful, and have a new crack at it with a new president," Graham said on CBS' Face the Nation program.
+"That's one way of looking at this programme - keeping the interim deal in place that's been fairly successful, and have a new crack at it with a new president," Graham said on CBS' Face the Nation programme.

 Even if this strategy were adopted by the United States, however, it was unclear how it would play with the five other powers engaged in the negotiations with Iran - Britain, China, France, Germany and Russia.

-(Additional reporting by Howard Schneider and Yeganeh Torbati; Editing by David Storey, Frances Kerry and Dan Grebler)
+(Additional reporting by Howard Schneider and Yeganeh Torbati; Editing by David Storey and Frances Kerry)